cakephp/docs/en/appendices/4-3-migration-guide.rst

   updated to ``$query->all()->combine('id', 'title');`` instead.
 - Passing a validator object to ``Table::save()`` via the ``validate`` option is deprecated.
 Define the validator within the table class or use ``setValidator()`` instead.
+- ``Association::setName()`` is deprecated.
+Association names should be defined when the association is.

 Routing
 -------